rajsekharacharya/Resource-Forge/README.md

 ## 🌟 Overview

-Vareli Asset Management is a **comprehensive, enterprise-level solution** for tracking, managing, and optimizing assets in an organization.
+Resource Forge is a **comprehensive, enterprise-level solution** for tracking, managing, and optimizing assets in an organization.
 Built with a robust **Java Spring Boot backend** and a **hybrid frontend** combining **Thymeleaf** for server-side rendering and **AngularJS** for dynamic client-side interactions, it supports the full lifecycle of physical and digital assets—from acquisition to disposal.
 A companion **Python tool** is included for automated system information collection.

-With features for **financial tracking**, **maintenance contracts**, **insurance**, **subscriptions**, and **reporting**, Vareli streamlines operations, reduces manual errors, and ensures compliance through automation, auditing, and role-based access.
-Ideal for managing IT hardware, office equipment, or software licenses, Vareli delivers efficiency and insights.
+With features for **financial tracking**, **maintenance contracts**, **insurance**, **subscriptions**, and **reporting**, streamlines operations, reduces manual errors, and ensures compliance through automation, auditing, and role-based access.
+Ideal for managing IT hardware, office equipment, or software licenses, delivers efficiency and insights.

 This repository includes the complete backend source code (Java/Spring Boot), the Python collector script, and frontend templates/views integrating Thymeleaf and AngularJS.